Media Sanitization and Disposal Policy

 - Incineration by methods compliant with all relevant health, safety, and environmental laws and regulations is an acceptable method for disposal of paper-based media.

 Optical media containing internal or confidential University Data must be physically destroyed before disposal.
 An appropriate method of physical destruction is shredding with a cross-cut shredder.

-Mobile devices like Smartphones (e.g., Blackberry or Treo), PDAs, MP3 players, and even regular cell phones store information and often contain personal or other sensitive information.
+Mobile devices like Smartphones (e.g., Blackberry or Treo), MP3 players, and even cell phones, store information and often contain personal or other sensitive information.
 Any University Data must be purged from these devices before reuse or disposal, like any other storage media.
 It is also advisable to purge all other data from the device before reuse or disposal to protect your personal information.